Gauge theory approach to branes and spontaneous symmetry breaking: N-G fields as Cartan multiplets

 \section{N-G fields as Cartan multiplets}

-A transition from some dynamical variables to other ones implies the choice of the transition functions connecting these two sets.
+A transition from some dynamical variables to other ones implies the choice of transition functions connecting these two sets.
 The transition has to preserve the number of the original physical degrees of freedom.
 When the number of new variables is larger than the number of the original variables, then the corresponding constraints and/or a gauge symmetry have to be added to reduce the abundance.
 The latter case is realized by the transition from the N-G fields $\pi^{\lambda}(x)$ to the massless composite vector $\omega_{m}^{i}(\pi(x))$ and the gauge fields $\theta^{\alpha}_{m}(\pi(x))$ forming the Cartan multiplets.
-Indeed, the definition (\ref{cosfrm}) of the $\omega^{i}$ and $ \theta^{\alpha}$ forms can be treated as the matrix system of PDEs
+Indeed, the definition (\ref{cosfrm}) of the $\omega^{i}$ and $ \theta^{\alpha}$ differential forms can be considered to be the matrix system of PDEs

 for the matrix $K(\pi(x))$ as a function of the given coefficients $\omega_{m}^{i}(\pi(x))$ and $\theta^{\alpha}_{m}(\pi(x))$.
 Eqs. (\ref{PDE}) express the total differential $dK$ through the products of $K$ with the Cartan forms.
 As a result, the N-G fields are presented as implicit functions of the massless multiplets.
 Solving PDEs (\ref{PDE}) one can restore the original N-G fields encoded by the Cartan multiplets.
 The PDEs are rather nontrivial and put severe constraints on the Cartan multiplets.
 The constraints follow from the integrability conditions of Eqs. (\ref{PDE})